 The research master is offered in English to align with the international character of the field.
+In addition, students have the opportunity to read international literature in the original language, and in some cases follow electives in other languages when studying the literature of a particular language area.
+This includes courses, for instance, in German, Italian or Spanish.
 The programme pursues an international classroom, with approximately one third of the students coming from bachelor's programmes abroad.
-The teaching staff is internationally oriented and trained, and all hold a University Qualification in English (Basiskwalificatie Engelstaligheid).
+The teaching staff is internationally oriented and trained, and all are either native speakers, trained in an English-speaking country or hold a University Qualification in English (Basiskwalificatie Engelstaligheid).
 The panel agrees with the choice to offer the programme in English, and concludes from the documents and interviews that the teaching staff is well-equipped for English-language education.
+It also values the opportunity that students have to follow courses and read literature in other languages.
 During the site visit, the panel learnt that non-Dutch students sometimes have difficulties finding professional internships, as these are often in Dutch-speaking sectors.
 The panel suggests that the programme could compile a list of preferred partners that can offer English-language internships to international students.